 Commenting Systems and Responding to Comments

-There are several different types of commenting systems you can install on your blog depending on whether or not you use blogger or wordpress.
-Each system has it pros and cons.
-Some popular ones are Disqus, IntenseDebate, Livefrye and CommentLuv.
-All of them encourage interaction, and eliminate spam removing the need for captcha.
+There are several different types of commenting systems you can install on your blog depending on whether or not you use blogger or WordPress.
+Each system has its pros and cons.
+Some popular ones are Disqus, IntenseDebate, Livefrye, and CommentLuv.
+All of them encourage interaction and eliminate spam removing the need for captcha.

 Disqus- allows editing of comments, eliminates captcha, sends your response to comments to users email.
 Allows you to moderate comments, block users, whitelist users and works on all platforms.
 Followers can choose to follow topic threads and each other.
-Has an easy auto-install feature for blogger and wordpress users.
-You can decide whether to allow html codes and links from commenters.
-Allows users to vote up comments, add profile picture and links to twitter, facebook, their blog and google+.
+Has an easy auto-install feature for blogger and WordPress users.
+You can decide whether to allow HTML codes and links from commenters.
+Allows users to vote up comments, add a profile picture and links to twitter, facebook, their blog and google+.

 IntenseDebate- offers the same features as Disqus.
 Can be installed on all platforms but requires some coding for Blogger users.
 Allows users to follow conversations, and choose to receive replies to comments.
 Cannot edit your comment once submitted.